TheOnlyLordVirus/PS3Lib-2.0/README.md

 Based on the work done by the scene member iMCSx from FM|T (French Modding Team). https://github.com/iMCSx/PS3Lib

-This project aims to add re-write PS3Lib (And its base functionality) from scratch.
+This project aims to re-write PS3Lib (And its base functionality) from scratch.

 Currently Working.